pictograms.info

 Based on these findings and the results of Freedman (1981) and Mackett-Stout & Dewar (1981) pictogram No 78 of the Austrian Standard ÖNORM A 3011 was developed to eliminate all weak points: The bearing of the person displayed is completely different than in any toilet symbol.
 The vertical layout of the push buttons with the person selecting one of them supports associations with elevator.
 The presentation of the cabin within a shaft, as already shown in the pictogram of the Munich Olympics 1972 and even before e.g. in the ADV variant, and especially in the most comprehensible Icograda variant at the top of the table above, enhances the definition.
 The size of the arrows and their placement indicate directions of cabin movement without giving rise to misinterpretations.
 The effectiveness of this design was confirmed in a another study by Brugger (2000), where this variant reached 96 % correct responses when tested on comprehensibility according to the ISO testing procedure.

-In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensable with a comprehension score of 92.3 (Eco-Mo Foundation, 2001), better than reported by Mackett-Stout & Dewar (1981) for the DOT'74 variant and Brugger (2000) for the AIGA symbol.
+In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensible with a comprehension score of 92.3 (Eco-Mo Foundation, 2001), better than reported by Mackett-Stout & Dewar (1981) for the DOT'74 variant and Brugger (2000) for the AIGA symbol.
+In a study of way-finding symbols for healthcare facilities conducted in the United Arab Emirates (Hashim et al., 2014), the AIGA pictogram was not well understood with a score of 51 % correct among mostly young and well educated respondents.
 With about 78 % correct responses among Chinese respondents a symbol of the Chinese standard GB/T 10001.1-2012, Public Information Graphical Symbols, labeled CNIS in the table above, performed less well than similar variants tested before (An & Chan, 2017).
 This could be due to the thickness of the lift shaft and space between shaft and cage.

 Recommendation